PrairieLearn/PrairieLearn/doc/dev-guide.md

 * We distinguish between [authentication and authorization](https://en.wikipedia.org/wiki/Authentication#Authorization).
 Authentication occurs as the first stage in server response and the authenicated user data is stored as `res.locals.authn_user`.

+* The authentication flow is:

+    1. We first redirect to a remote authentication service (either Shibboleth or Google OAuth2 servers).
+For Shibboleth this happens by the “Login to PL” button linking to `/pl/shibcallback` for which Apache handles the Shibboleth redirections.
+For Google the “Login to PL” button links to `/pl/auth2login` which sets up the authentication data and redirects to Google.

+    2. The remote authentication service redirects back to `/pl/shibcallback` (for Shibboleth) or `/pl/auth2callback` (for Google).
+These endpoints confirm authentication, create the user in the `users` table if necessary, set a signed `pl_authn` cookie in the browswer with the authenticated `user_id`, and then redirect to the main PL homepage.

+    3. Every other page authenticates using the signed browser `pl_authn` cookie.
+This is read by [`middlewares/authn.js`](https://github.com/PrairieLearn/PrairieLearn/blob/master/middlewares/authn.js) which checks the signature and then loads the user data from the DB using the `user_id`, storing it as `res.locals.authn_user`.

 * Similar to unix, we distinguish between the real and effective user.
 The real user is stored as `res.locals.authn_user` and is the user that authenticated.
 The effective user is stored as `res.locals.user`.
 Only users with `role = TA` or higher can set an effective user that is different from their real user.
 Moreover, users with `role = TA` or higher can also set an effective `role` and `mode` that is different to the real values.

 * Authorization occurs at multiple levels: